shamesjen/tp/docs/UserGuide.md

     specifying any tags after it.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the matricNumber number and email telegramHandle of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 m/A1111111Z e/johndoe@gmail.com` Edits the matric number and email address of the 1st person to be `A1111111Z` and `johndoe@gmail.com` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

 ### 5. Locating persons by name : `find`